theWeboy/NodeAuth/README.md

 # NodeAuth
 A user authentication website using the passport.js library and bcryptjs module for password protection.
+MongoDB database is used for storing user information.